 - Store the residual plasma and red blood cells that are routinely discarded by other cord blood banks

-These measurements are taken to facilitate possible future transplant needs, as well as in anticipation of possible future developments in medical science.
+These measures are taken to facilitate possible future transplant needs, and in anticipation of possible future developments in medical science.
 Here is a sample of the growing list of future scenarios that Cryo-Cell's foresight makes possible for families without sacrificing the principle cord blood unit:

 - In the event that additional transplant matching criteria (HLA antigens) are established by regulators.

 - In the event that new infectious agents are discovered and testing can prevent infectious stem cells from being transplanted to another family member.